Particular/docs.particular.net/samples/azure/native-integration-asq/sample.md

 ## Receiving a native message

-To process a native message, the native `QueueMessage` has to be adopted to the NServiceBus `MessageWrapper` first.
-To accomplish that, a [custom envelope unwrapper](/transports/azure-storage-queues/configuration.md#custom-envelope-unwrapper) needs to be registered to provide the following:
+To process a native message, the native `QueueMessage` has to be adapted to the NServiceBus `MessageWrapper` first.
+To accomplish this, a [custom envelope unwrapper](/transports/azure-storage-queues/configuration.md#custom-envelope-unwrapper) must be registered to provide the following:
 1. Message ID to associate with the incoming message
 1. Serialized message payload as a byte array
 1. Determine the native message type and assign it as an NServiceBus header